u-gohil/React-Template/README.md

 # 📇React Template

-An over-engineered ReactJS template.
+An over-engineered but work in progress React template.

 ### 👩‍💻Technical Details

 - This template uses webpack and settings can be found in `webpack.config.js` and `package.json`

-- Routing and folder structure have also been set up within the repo

 - Hooks/Context is used for state management